Thermodynamics of Black Holes, far from Equilibrium

+1. New elements of our analysis can be summarized as follows.
+While several balance laws have been available in the literature, none was a direct analog of the BCH first law (1).
+In particular, only one of them has terms of dimensions of energy as in (1).
+But its left side features the Hawking-mass, which does not in general agree with the charge $Q_{(\to)}$ on IHSs when the BH reaches equilibrium.
+By contrast, the left side of the new balance law (4) features $Q_{(t)}$, which is free of this drawback.
+Also, our vector field $\xi^a$ and the associated charge are new constructs that play an essential role in relating DHSs to the recent perturbative results.
+Finally, the surprising extent of the interplay between equilibrium and non-equilibrium thermodynamics has not been discussed before.

-1. For simplicity we focused on space-like DHSs --the most common occurrence in the classical theory \cite{Ashtekar:2025LivRev}.
-The analysis goes through also for time-like DHSs \cite{Ashtekar:2003hk} that e.g., represent evaporating BHs during their long semi-classical phase \cite{Sawayama:2005mw,Ashtekar_2011b,Ashtekar_2020}.
+2. For simplicity we focused on space-like DHSs --the most common occurrence in the classical theory \cite{Ashtekar:2025LivRev}.
+The analysis goes through \cite{Ashtekar:2003hk,aps-detailed} also for time-like DHSs that, e.g., represent evaporating BHs during their long semi-classical phase \cite{Sawayama:2005mw,Ashtekar_2011b,Ashtekar_2020,ashtekar2023regularblackholesloop,Agullo_2024,Varadarajan:2024clw}.
 But some of the signs in various expressions flip --e.g. because of the negative energy flux into $\DHS$ during evaporation-- causing the area to decrease.

-2. In our discussion of the first and second law, black holes that are not in equilibrium were represented by DHSs.
-However, generically, in each of its dynamical phases, the BH can admit a number of `interweaving' DHSs \cite{Ashtekar:2005ez}.
-A key point is that each DHS provides us with a detailed, self-consistent description of the evolution of the BH and all our thermodynamical considerations hold for each of them.
-When the BH reaches equilibrium, represented by an IH, these DHSs asymptote to that IH and their thermodynamic parameters agree with those of the IH.
+3. We used DHSs to represent BHs that are not in equilibrium.
+Generically, in each of its dynamical phases, the BH can admit a number of `interweaving' DHSs $\DHS$ \cite{Ashtekar:2005ez}.
+A key point is that each $\DHS$ provides us with a detailed, self-consistent description of the evolution of the BH and all our thermodynamical considerations also hold for each $\DHS$.
+When the BH reaches equilibrium, represented by an IHS, all these DHSs asymptote to that IHS and their thermodynamic parameters agree with those of the IHS \cite{Ashtekar:2013qta}.
 Thus, there is consistency between the dynamical and equilibrium phases.